• Skip to primary navigation

 Tami

-Tami is a 55-year-old native of Winchester, Ky.
+Tami Gentry is a native of Winchester, Kentucky.
 After breaking her shoulder in an accident, she developed an addiction to prescribed pain pills.
 For years, she was a functioning addict who managed to balance work and family in the throes of her addiction.
-But some self-reflection caused her to question the path she was on and, in that moment of clarity, Tami knew she could not continue on this path and had to get clean.
+But some self-reflection caused her to question the path she was on and, in that moment of clarity, Tami knew she had to get clean.

-Learn how you can help empower women like Tami to lead their best lives!
+Learn how you can help empower women like Tami!

 Discover Ways to Help